andyrutkowskiucla/muralsofTEMPLATE/README.md

 2. A google docs account in order to create a google sheet from your mural data.
 Take your data and put it into google sheets.
 You can use the metadata template to get started: https://docs.google.com/spreadsheets/d/1rEeWW5pnvNpixm__2F708SBjppZW8hmoI2JSfLCLKMY/edit?usp=sharing

 3. A CARTO account to create a map.
+It doesn't have to be CARTO.
+You can use anything!
+Check out the TechConnect talk "We Mapped It So You Don’t Have To: Comparing mapping platforms for Digital Humanities projects" for other ideas.

 ------------------------------------------------------------------------------------